 How to design a logo is one of the most frequent questions we are asked.
 We are happy to share the answers and the tips that we use as holistic brand experts .
 There are quite a few of them but using them will help to design a stunning logo and help complete some significant strategic work into the bargain!

 1. Brand strategy should drive all of your visual and verbal identity work.
 Think of branding as BRAND+design.
-Brand comes first.
+The brand comes first.
 What is your brand, who are they in the world, what do they stand for, who they stand for, and whose love and attachment are they aiming for?
 Know that before you start.

-With brand strategy to underpin, drive and give credibility and pedigree to any marketing collateral, including a logo, and with that strategy agreed, we have a core part of the brief in place for ideation to begin.
+With a brand strategy to underpin, drive and give credibility and pedigree to any marketing collateral, including a logo, and with that strategy agreed, we have a core part of the brief in place for ideation to begin.

 2) As part of the above process, we isolate the brand’s purpose to determine fit and harmony with primary brand ideas.